Step 1: Antique Gun Appraisal

 Pros:

-- Most buyers will be open to negotiation, if you prefer that in your transaction.
+- Most buyers will be open to negotiation.

-- Depending on the forum, this can be a good way to find communities (via forum sections for antique gun collectors) of likely buyers.
+- Depending on the forum, this can be a good way to find communities of likely buyers.

 Cons:

-- You’ll need to spend time building credibility within the forum’s community before people consider buying from you.
+- You’ll need to spend time building credibility within the forum’s community first.

 - You have to go through all firearm sale requirements yourself, e.g. running background checks on buyers, covering shipping fees or doing meet-ups, etc.

-- This often requires the most time and effort of all options, despite the best prices from it just equaling those we already offer at Cash for Arms.
+- This often requires the most time and effort of all options.

-5. Take Your Old Gun to a Gun Show, Gun Auction, or Local Gun Shop
+5. Sell at a Gun Show, Auction, or Local Shop

 Most gun shows, gun auctions, and shops will have people (usually dealers) who’ll consider buying antique guns.
 That said, there’s no guarantee of that, so it may sometimes take time to find a potential buyer at these locations.